LivePersonInc/developer-center/pages/Documents/MessagingChannels/MobileAppMessagingSDKforAndroid/SDKAttributes/5-0-and-below.md

 #### lpmessaging_ui_image_progress_bar.xml

 Default progress bar vector drawable for downloading or uploading an image.
 It appears on the image, inside the bubble, until progress is done.
-To Override this resource, create a vector drawable under the android drawable folder with the same resource name.
+To override this resource, create a vector drawable under the android drawable folder with the same resource name.

 ---